-6. In questions which are T/F/? or \sqrt{X} ? in either Section A or Section B, a mix and match approach should be tolerated and credit given where it is clear and unambiguous (eg consistent use by the candidate).
+6. In questions which are T/F/? or $\checkmark/X/?$ in either Section A or Section B, a mix and match approach should be tolerated and credit given where it is clear and unambiguous (eg consistent use by the candidate).
+If candidates write 'True' instead of 'N'2 for Nachon in Section B, this should also be credited despite the wrong language being used.